 Since the events that may cause a power outage are so irregular and difficult to predict, it might be tempting to postpone or even avoid investment in backup power solutions that may be critical in the recovery process.
-The metric, referred to as “willingness to pay to avoid loss of service,” is largely determined by what financial value a large industrial plant has assigned to a second or minute of power outage.
-This value, multiplied by historical averages of power outage hours per year may give a good idea of expected annual losses and serve as a guideline in allocating resources for dealing with unplanned power interruptions.
+The metric — referred to as willingness to pay to prevent the loss of service — is largely determined by what financial value a large industrial plant has assigned to a second or minute of power outage.

 Related Articles